Jbleezy/BO1-Reimagined/README.md

 ### China Lake
 * Can now fire without aiming
 * Now rechambers while aiming
+* Decreased sprint recovery time from .6 seconds to .3 seconds
 * Decreased time to start rechambering and reloading after firing from 1 second to .5 seconds
 * Unupgraded: decreased rechamber time from 2 seconds to 1 second
 * Upgraded: decreased rechamber time from 1.4 seconds to .7 seconds